1986 Major League Baseball postseason: Boston Red Sox (AL) vs. New York Mets (NL)

-The 1986 Mets were the last team to win the World Series after being a strike away from elimination twice in Game 6 and trailing in Game 7 until the St. Louis Cardinals accomplished the same feat in 2011.
-The Mets would return to the World Series in 2000 and 2015, but lost both in five games to the New York Yankees and Kansas City Royals respectively.
+The 1986 Mets were the last team to win the World Series after being a strike away from elimination twice in Game 6 and trailing in Game 7 until the St. Louis Cardinals did so in 2011.
+The Mets returned to the World Series in 2000, but they fell to their crosstown rivals in the New York Yankees in five games, becoming the last victim of a Yankee three-peat from 1998 to 2000.